FDSC ASSISTANT PRACTITIONER (HEALTH AND SOCIAL CARE) FD

 Course Overview - FDSC ASSISTANT PRACTITIONER (HEALTH AND SOCIAL CARE) FD

-This Foundation Degree and Higher Technical Qualification is validated by Sheffield Hallam University, developed in collaboration with hospital trusts, private healthcare providers and voluntary sector organisations.
+This Foundation Degree and Higher Technical Qualification is validated by Sheffield Hallam University and developed with hospital trusts, private healthcare providers and voluntary sector organisations.

 Course Information